The PSR Method

 (based on the Hudson Voice Technique)

-A life skill for children and young adults
+A life skill for students

 One of the greatest gifts you can give a child is confidence.

-Enable them to be the best presenter in class
+Enable them to be the best presenter in class.

 and have more fun reading books!